Here Are 47 Ways To Tell Someone Off In Another Language

-For most people, taking up another language is something we do because we want to connect more with the world around us, not because we want to lob foreign insults around.
+For most people, taking up another language is something we do because we want to connect more with the world around us, not because we’re looking for increasingly creative ways to be mean (though if you are, learning insults in other languages is a great place to start).

 But there comes a time in every student’s journey for learning to articulate one’s boundaries.
 For instance: “No thanks, I’m busy tonight.”
 Or “Hey, I really didn’t appreciate that comment you made the other night about Beyoncé’s new single.”
 Or “Go toward ruin” (that’s va’ in malora in Italian).